• Hungarian Language

 Pros

-• Intelligent Rank: Outstanding: German Spitz Shepherd is one of the brightest dog breeds.
+• Intelligence Rating: Outstanding: German Spitz Shepherd is one of the brightest dog breeds.

-• Trainability: German Spitz Shepherd dogs are easy to train.
+• Training Difficulty: German Spitz Shepherd dogs are easy to train.

-• Health Issues: German Spitz Shepherds are commonly healthy dogs.
+• Health Concerns: German Spitz Shepherds are commonly healthy dogs.

 • Drooling Tendency: The German Spitz Shepherd is a perfect example of a very low drooling tendency.

-• Weight Gain Potential / Prone to Obesity: Low to Average: The German Spitz Shepherd has a low to the average risk for obesity.
+• Obesity Tendency: Low to Average: The German Spitz Shepherd has a low to the average risk for obesity.

-• Watchdog Ability: German Spitz Shepherd dogs are one of the best watchdogs.
+• Watchdog Rating: German Spitz Shepherd dogs are one of the best watchdogs.

 • Impulse to Wander or Roam: German Spitz Shepherd dogs tend to escape less than other breeds.

-• Adaptability: German Spitz Shepherd dogs adapt well to lifestyle changes and different living environments.
+• Lifestyle Adaptability: German Spitz Shepherd dogs adapt well to lifestyle changes and different living environments.

-• Child Friendly: German Spitz Shepherd dogs are very kid-friendly dogs.
+• Child Compatibility: German Spitz Shepherd dogs are very kid-friendly dogs.

 • Senior Citizens Friendly: German Spitz Shepherds are one of the best breeds for elderly people.